← Back to Blog

 What Is It Like Living in Memory Care?

-It’s natural to ask this question when someone we love is affected by memory loss, and we’re considering options for care.
-Most of us may have a general idea of what a memory care facility is, and the kind of care someone might receive there.
-But since the regulation of memory care differs from state to state, and the quality of memory care communities also varies widely, there can’t be a cookie-cutter reply.
-When we’re trying to find the right fit for someone we love, we want the details: the kind of food they’re eating, the types of people who are caring for them, and whether they can get the same kind of care that we’d give them ourselves.
+It’s natural to ask this question when someone we love is affected by memory loss and we’re considering options for care.
+Most of us may have a general idea of what a memory care facility is and the kind of care someone might receive there.
+But since the regulation of memory care differs from state to state, and the quality of memory care communities also varies widely, there isn’t a cookie-cutter reply.
+When we’re trying to find the right fit for someone we love, we want the details: the kind of food they’re eating, the types of people who are caring for them and whether they can get the same kind of care that we’d give them ourselves.

 Memory care at South Port Square isn’t cookie-cutter.
 That’s why we’ve packed the answer to, “What is it like in memory care at South Port Square?” with as many details as possible.
 We hope it helps.